acidhelm/challonge_mgr/README.md

 ![The current match](images/current_match.png)

-As each team wins a game, click the _Add 1 win_ button under that team's name.
+When a team wins a game, click the _Add 1 win_ button under that team's name.
 If you mistakenly add a win for the wrong team, click the _Subtract 1 win_ button to correct the score.
 Click the _Switch sides_ button if the cabinets that the teams are on is opposite of the order in which they are shown on the page.